IAlgorithmia/byte_bank/README.md

 Since this app is not in production, state codes only from US will work,

-This is platform extendable for other countries later in future, if deemed necessary.
+This platform is extendable for other countries later in future, if deemed necessary.

 The Postal code must be real and valid in the US

-The username and password in the Platypus bank login is user_good and pass_good, which is followed by a dummy SMS verification.
+The username and password in the Platypus bank login is

+Username : user_good
+Password : pass_good

+which is followed by a dummy SMS verification.
 Click submit without entering anything for both mobile number and code.